kenneth2001/Music-Genre-Classification/README.md

 Remark: If the model is evaluated on the original dataset (rather than the enlarged dataset), only one sound file is classified incorrectly.
 The accuracy is 99.9%.
 (For details, please refer to evaluate.ipynb)

-The trained model above was stored as a TFLite model "model2.tflite" and the standardised model was stored as "scanner.pkl".
+The trained model above was stored as a TFLite model "model2.tflite" and the standardization model was stored as "scaler.pkl".
 A script was also written to support the classification of music by providing a .wav file, a song name (the song would then be downloaded in YouTube and converted to a .wav file) or a YouTube URL.
 To evaluate the performance of the model, the following songs that never appeared in the dataset were fed into the model:

 | Song Name | Predicted Genre |
 | --- | --- |